FOUR SONGS (GESÄNGE), OP. 43

 there is a brief harmonic shift down to E (notated as F-flat) to

-music settles down.
-The word “Wang,” which quickly shifts back
+the music settles down.
+The word “Wang,” which quickly

-down to E-flat, is drawn out with syncopation to accomplish this
+shifts back down to E-flat, is drawn out with syncopation to

-“settling” to the cadence on E-flat.
-The triplet motion continues
+accomplish this “settling” to the cadence on E-flat.
+The

-notes (mostly D-flats) that indicate the path this incredible song has
+“color” notes (mostly D-flats) that indicate the path this

 3. Ich schell’ mein Horn ins

-the Vale of Tears).
-Anonymous Old German text from the
+Horn into the Vale of Tears).
+Anonymous Old German

-vorzutragen (Not too slowly throughout, and to be presented rather
+ziemlich frei vorzutragen (Not too slowly throughout, and to be

 German Text: